- About Breast Cancer

 Although metastatic breast cancer has spread to another part of the body, it is considered and treated as breast cancer.
 For example, breast cancer that has spread to the bones is still breast cancer (not bone cancer) and is treated with breast cancer drugs, rather than treatments for a cancer that began in the bones.

-Some women have metastatic breast cancer when they are first diagnosed, but this is not common in the U.S. (fewer than five percent of diagnoses).
-More commonly, metastatic breast cancer arises months or years after a person has completed treatment for early or locally advanced (stage I, II or III) breast cancer.
+Some people have metastatic breast cancer when they are first diagnosed, but this is not common in the U.S. (fewer than 5 percent of diagnoses).
+More commonly, metastatic breast cancer arises months or years after someone has completed treatment for early or locally advanced (stage I, II or III) breast cancer.
 This is sometimes called distant recurrence.
 The risk of breast cancer returning and metastasizing varies from person to person and depends greatly on the biology of the tumor and the stage at the time original diagnosis.